Lou Berney: Career

+During 1989, The New Yorker published Berney's short story titled News of the World.
 In 1991, Berney released The Road to Bobby Joe and Other Stories.
 During the 1990s, Berney completed two unpublished books before he became a screenwriter.
 During the 2007–2008 Writers Guild of America strike, Berney took three months to write a screenplay called Gutshot Straight.
 Berney planned to turn Gutshot Straight into a movie before publishing his work as a book in 2010.
 His written film, Angels Sing, was released to theaters in 2013.

 Following Gutshot Straight, Berney released Whiplash River in 2012 as a followup book for his Shake Bouchon series.
 His last Bouchon book, Double Barrel Bluff, was not released during the scheduled 2020 release.
 Outside of series, additional books published by Berney were The Long and Faraway Gone in 2015 and November Road in 2018.
 That year, November Road was planned for a movie adaptation when Lawrence Kasdan bought the book's film rights.
+During 2020, Berney abandoned an unfinished book he started in the late 2010s.
+Dark Ride was released by Berney in 2023.

 Apart from his works, Berney was a writing teacher throughout the 2000s.
 In 2011, Berney began teaching creative writing for Oklahoma City University.
 He continued to teach at Oklahoma City during the 2010s while also teaching with the University of Oklahoma.

 Writing process and themes

-At the beginning of his writing process, Berney focuses on creating on the backgrounds of the people he plans to write about.
+At the beginning of his writing process, Berney focuses on creating the backgrounds of people he plans to write about.
 He then moves on toward the book's events.
-To create his books, Berney uses a laptop and types them out at a coffeehouse in Oklahoma City.
-For his two Shake Bouchon books, Berney chose Panama and Egypt as locations.
+For his books, Berney uses a laptop and types them out at a coffeehouse in Oklahoma City.
+With his two Shake Bouchon books, Berney chose Panama and Egypt as locations.
+While listing authors that made up his career, Berney said Elmore Leonard was "a huge influence."

 For The Long and Faraway Gone, Berney thought about using the Oklahoma City bombing before choosing different events that occurred in Oklahoma City.
 Berney based his book on murders that occurred at a Sirloin Stockade during the late 1970s and the disappearances of two children at the Oklahoma State Fair during the early 1980s.
 With November Road, Berney based his book on the conspiracy theory that the New Orleans crime family were behind the assassination of John F. Kennedy.
 Berney intended to have the main characters meet each other in a town before he decided to have them meet during their individual travels.